If you’re going to deep clean any room this spring, make it your bedroom and boost the quality of your sleep…

 7. Declutter your wardrobe and drawers

 Drawers full to bursting?
-Try Marie Kondo’s ruthless technique for rigourous decluttering to get rid of absolutely everything that doesn’t bring you joy.
+Try Marie Kondo’s ruthless technique for rigorous decluttering to get rid of absolutely everything that doesn’t bring you joy.
 Follow this video to learn how to tightly roll your clothes and store them in horizontal rows in your drawers to maximise your storage space:

 Want to keep your clothes smelling fresh?
 Pop a bar of your favourite aromatic soap, wrapped in paper, into your drawer.